Do we really need yet another article about “X sales words to avoid”

 X is true, however Y is also true…

 That can be useful when done in extreme moderation.
-But more often it’s just a way to muddle a point that could be made much more simply and with much fewer words.
+But more often it’s just a way to muddle a point that could be made much more simply and with fewer sales words.

 We aren’t professional debaters.
 We’re sales professionals.